 In April of 1999, Ballwin voters approved the establishment of a $28.00 annual fee to be collected with the Real Estate property tax.
 The fees collected are deposited into a sewer lateral repair program fund, designated only for the repair of sewer laterals.
-In the first few years of the program, we have repaired an average of 100 sewer laterals each year before the money in the fund is exhausted.
+As a result of increased costs for materials and labor, the Board of Aldermen has increased the cap for each job to $4500 from $3000.

 The program was never designed to be a sewer lateral warranty program.
 It is designed to help residents with problems that if not repaired, would be unable to live in their home due to sewer failure.
 As such, damage due to normal wear and usage is not covered if the lateral is still functioning.